 The Group has adopted IFRS 9 with effect from 1 January 2018.
 This standard replaces IAS 39.
 This has resulted in significant change to the recognition, measurement and classification of financial assets held by the Group.
 This in turn, has impacted certain significant accounting policies, most notably accounting policy 2.5 'Financial Instruments'.
-The implementation of IFRS 9 is viewed as an ongoing process with further refinement expected in forthcoming quarterly reporting periods and reporting finalised in the Group's 31 December 2018 Annual Report.
-A Comparative statement of financial position as at 31 December 2017 is presented under IAS 39 convention and is in line with IAS 39 accounting policies as set out in previous reports up to and including Quarter 4 2017.
-Current period figures are prepared under IFRS 9 and the updated accounting policies as set out in this report.
+The implementation of IFRS 9 is viewed as an ongoing process with further refinement expected in forthcoming quarterly reporting periods and reporting to be finalised in the Group's 31 December 2018 Annual Report.